Fluctuations of Transverse Increments in Two-dimensional First Passage Percolation: Wandering of geodesics

-In the $g$-norm, the shortest path between two points is, of course, the line joining them.
-So when a geodesic wanders transversely from the line joining the endpoints, the extra distance covered by the geodesic in $g$-norm can be thought of as a cost for excessive wandering.
-The following lemma, which is essentially same as Lemma~2.3 of \cite{KenGeoBiGeo}, provides a lower bound for this cost.
+Utilizing the curvature of the limit shape we get a more refined bound on the wandering of the geodesics.
+The curvature of the limit shape is used in the following manner.
+Consider two points in $\RR^2$.
+The shortest path between them in the $g$-norm is, of course, the line joining them.
+When the geodesic between them wander transversely too far from the line joining them, the extra distance covered by the geodesic in the $g$-norm can be thought of as a cost for excessive wandering.
+A lower bound of this cost yields an upper bound on the wandering of the geodesics.
+A lower bound of the curvature of the limit shape provides a lower bound on the cost associated with the $g$-norm.
+This is stated in the following result, which is essentially same as Lemma~2.3 of \cite{KenGeoBiGeo}.
 We state it without proof.